floriankulig/floriankulig/README.md

 ## 16 year old student coding in his freetime

-- 🔭 I’m currently working on the frontend of https://beta-app-store.com/
+- 🔭 I’m currently working on some personal projects
-- 🌱 I’m currently learning Formik
+- 🌱 I’m currently learning Framer Motion
 - 🤔 I’m looking for help with the (german) software job market
 - ⚡ Fun fact: I like playing football